helium/HIP/0019-third-party-manufacturers/x-logic.md

 ## What are your plans for software integration with Full Hotspot (miner) and Light Hotspot (gateway-rs) codebases?

 Software integration and updates will be handled via SSH remote access to the miners.
-Another option is to to create a docker image with possibility of automatic updates.
+Another option is to create a docker image with possibility of automatic updates.